Asafmazar/website/content/authors/admin/_index.md

 #- Visitors
 ---

 I'm a graduate student at the University of Southern California, working primarily with Dr. Wendy Wood.
 I study how people can form desirable habits and disrupt undesirable ones.
-My work uses interventions, Ecological Momentary Assessment (EMA), multilevel modelling, geospatial analysis, and surveys to paint a broad picture of how behavior change takes place "in the wild".
+My work uses interventions, Ecological Momentary Assessment (EMA), multilevel modelling, geospatial analysis, and surveys to paint a broad picture of how behavior change takes place in real-life settings.
 You can read more about my work below.